bkesterbyld/maroon-potato/src/pages/usecases.md

           proliferates silos and increases maintenance costs.
 Above provides a Digital Operations Environment to mirror key data from  big iron, SaaS, ERP, WMS, POS, CRM and other systems.
-Data can be populated through connectors or through Above's API.
-Above's Native logic tools can be used for cleansing and transformation as needed, without coding.
+Data can be populated through connectors or through the API.
+Above's native logic tools can be used for automated cleansing and transformation.

           Once in this collaborative environment, data can be analyzed in